Join our Student Nursing Associate Apprenticeship at UHBW!

 Assessment Centre

-If successful at application stage, we plan to deliver an assessment centre.
+If successful at application stage, you will be invited to attend our assessment centre.

 Similar to an interview, you will join a group of other applicants, to perform tasks and activities that test your suitability for the job.
 You will also be tested on your understanding of the role, our values and behaviours.